GSI-HPC/sys-chef-cookbook/documents/ldap.md

 	}

 ## pam ##
 This recipe does not touch any pam-files.
-They need to be configured with the pam-cookbook.
+They need to be configured with sys::pam.